BUV395 Mouse Anti-Human CD8

 The monoclonal antibody was purified from tissue culture supernatant or ascites by affinity chromatography.

-The antibody was conjugated with BD Horizon BUV395 under optimal conditions that minimize unconjugated dye and antibody.
+The antibody was conjugated with BD Horizon BUV395 under optimum conditions, and unconjugated antibody and free BD Horizon BUV395 were removed.

 - An isotype control should be used at the same concentration as the antibody of interest.